toholdaquill/toholdaquill.github.io/95theses/thesis-4.md

 (When Canada's CSE shares mass surveillance data on Canadians with the NSA and FVEYES, CSE become feudal vassals to their American overlords -- and commit treason against the Canadian people.)

-The airplane, first conscripted in World War I because of its superiority versus the hot-air ballon when surveilling enemy lines, soon became a weapon to kill and destroy -- its primary military mission still today.
+The airplane, first conscripted in World War I because of its superiority versus the hot-air balloon when surveilling enemy lines, soon became a weapon to kill and destroy -- its primary military mission still today.

 In a similar fashion, mass surveillance collects such a detailed picture of our lives that, like air power, it is quickly becoming a weapon not of watching, but of targeting People You Don't Like (TM) for death.